What’s Flickr Commons?

 And how could it help your institution?

 The Flickr Commons is a special program that lives on flickr.com.
-It’s designed to support cultural organizations to share their photography collections with the public, and to gather new information that may be added by interested Flickr members.
+It’s designed to support cultural organizations in sharing their photography collections with the public, and to help them gather new information added by interested Flickr members.

 The main benefits of Flickr Commons are: